HyperNylium/SynologyC2Password-to-Bitwarden/README.md

 Secure notes map `Secure_Note` (from `Others`) into the note body.

+Other categories become secure notes too.
+Bitwarden has no matching item type for C2's ID (well they do, just not all fields), bank account, driver's license, and router entries, so each is converted to a secure note with its fields flattened into the note body.
+If an entry has no recognized fields but does have a `Secure_Note` value, that text is used as-is.

 ### Limitations
 - Outputs Bitwarden (`.json`).
 Import using the `Bitwarden (json)` file format.
-- Converts logins, payment cards, and secure notes.
-Other C2 categories (Identity, Bank Account, etc) are not transferred yet.
-The script lists anything it skips so nothing disappears silently.
+- Converts logins and payment cards to their native Bitwarden types, and secure notes plus ID, bank account, driver's license, and router entries to Bitwarden secure notes.
+Any other/unrecognized C2 category is still skipped, and the script lists anything it skips so nothing disappears silently.
 - Folders are not created.
 Pick a destination folder in the import screen.
 - "Match detection" is not transferred.